TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 .. index:: pair: Symfony expression language; TypoScript
-.. _sel-within-typoscript-conditions:
+.. _sel-symfony-typoscript-conditions:

-Within TypoScript conditions
+Symfony TypoScript conditions
 ============================

 In order to provide custom conditions, its essential to understand how